samuelshix/solana-api-toolkit/packages/core/PUBLISHING.md

-# Publishing @solana-api-toolkit/token-service to npm
+# Publishing @solana-api-toolkit/core to npm

-This guide explains how to publish the token-service package to npm.
+This guide explains how to publish the core package to npm.

 ## Prerequisites